The iPhone 11 supports Wi-Fi 6. Here's why that matters

 Wi-Fi 6 is the newest version of the 802.11 standard for wireless networking, which we commonly call Wi-Fi.
 The current version that most of your Wi-Fi devices probably use is 802.11ac, or Wi-Fi 5.
 Devices that support Wi-Fi 6 still speak that same Wi-Fi language to talk to each other -- they just talk faster and more efficiently than before.

-The specific technical advancements that Wi-Fi 6 brings to the table are a bit complicated, but you can read my full explainer to start wrapping your head around them (and do let me know in the comments if you find the Mortal Kombat analogy helpful).
+The specific technical advancements that the standard brings to the table are complicated, but you can read my full Wi-Fi 6 explainer to start wrapping your head around them (and do let me know in the comments if you find the Mortal Kombat analogy helpful).
 But in a nutshell, Wi-Fi 6 is better than Wi-Fi 5 because:

 So my internet will be faster?